ujjwalguptaofficial/fortjs-doc/docs/get-started.md

 ### Http Route

-Http Route are endpoint which is coupled with controller method.
-When the endpoint is called, the method tied with that endpoint is executed.
+Http Route are endpoint which is associated with controller method.
+When the endpoint is called, the method associated with that endpoint is executed.

-A special decorator `http` is used to define which **Http Metho**` you want to support for your end point and the path of your endpoint.
+A special decorator `http` is used to define which **Http Method**` you want to support for your end point and the path of your endpoint.

 Below is code from created project -